global-synchronizer-foundation/configs/processes/sv-bugfix-releases.md

 1 Is always an option, but fast-tracking a full Splice release adds additional risks as the release will usually include significantly more changes than required for addressing the issue.

-It seems like the current risks to MainNet stability require us to react more quickly.
+To improve MainNet stability, we need a mechanism for faster, more targeted fixes.

 ### Scope of this document

 * Define a process for bugfix releases that need to be applied **only on SVs**.
   * This process does not cover any method for adopting bugfix releases by validators.
 * Validators are expected to stick to the regular release schedule.
-* *If* we see the necessity for a bugfix process for validators as well, we’ll follow up with an update to this process.
+* *If* a similar process for validators becomes necessary, this document will be updated accordingly.

 ### Rules for bugfix releases